 What do you expect your students to learn?
 What goals do you set for your classes and why?
 How do you work to help your students achieve your goals?
 What do you value in terms of student learning (e.g., writing, problem solving, critical thinking, content knowledge)?

 How Do You Implement Your Philosophy

 How do the ideas you've discussed thus far influence what you do in your classroom?
 How do you operationalize and implement your philosophy of teaching?
 Reflect on your course materials, assignments, projects, and teaching style.
-Discuss how your experiences reflect your philosopy as well as your goals in terms of modifying your teaching to better reflect your values.
+How do you use lecture and discussion methods in your class?
+Discuss how your experiences reflect your philosophy as well as your goals in terms of modifying your teaching to better reflect your values.